-A simple 3-wire (SCLK, SDIN, and \overline{CS}) serial interface is provided to allow writing to the internal registers of the TLV990-13.
-The serial clock SCLK can be run at a maximum frequency of 40 MHz.
+A simple 3-wire (SCLK, SDIN, and $\overline{CS}$ ) serial interface is provided to allow writing to the TLV990-40 internal registers.
+Serial clock SCLK can be run at a maximum frequency of 40 MHz.
 Serial data SDIN is 16 bits long.
 The two leading null bits are followed by four address bits for which the internal register is to be updated, and then ten bits of data to be written to the register.
-The \overline{CS} pin must be held low to enable the serial port.
-The data transfer is initiated by the incoming SCLK after \overline{CS} falls.
+The $\overline{CS}$ pin must be held low to enable the serial port.
+Data transfer is initiated by the incoming SCLK after $\overline{CS}$ falls.